markongithub/gtfstk/README.rst

 8.0.0, 2017-04-15
 -----------------
 - Finally knuckled down and wrote a GTFS validator: ``validators.py``.
 It's basic, easy to read, and, thanks to Pandas, fast.
-It checks `this 31 MB Southeast Queensland feed <http://transitfeeds.com/p/translink/21/20170310>` in 23 seconds on my 2.8-GHz-processor-16-GB-memory computer.
-With the same computer and feed, `Google's GTFS validator <https://github.com/google/transitfeed>` takes 420 seconds.
-That's about 18 times slower.
-However, the Google validator performs more checks beyond the GTFS than ``validators.py``.
+It checks `this 31 MB Southeast Queensland feed <http://transitfeeds.com/p/translink/21/20170310>` in 22 seconds on my 2.8-GHz-processor-16-GB-memory computer.
+With the same computer and feed and in fast mode (``--memory_db``), `Google's GTFS validator <https://github.com/google/transitfeed>` takes 420 seconds.
+That's about 19 times slower.
+Part of the latter validator's slowness is its many checks beyond the GTFS, such as checks for too fast travel between every pair of stop times.
 - Moved all but the most basic ``Feed`` methods into other modules grouped by theme, ``routes.py``, ``stops.py``, etc.  Eases reading and additionally exposes the methods as functions on feeds, like in the GTFSTK versions before 7.0.0.
 - Speeded up ``miscellany.py::asssess_quality``
 - Refactored ``constants.py``